 - You can’t ‘check-in’ in the morning of your departure because in the morning the teams only deal with the logistics of picking everyone up and taking them to the pier.
 They don’t have time to help you fit equipment or take payments.
 The offices aren’t even open that early in the morning because the office staff worked late the night before.

 - Even if you are able to organise the payment, equipment and prove your diver certification, and you sign the disclaimer on the speedboat, it’s a very long day.
-Coming from Phuket in the morning means waking up very early (5.00am), travelling an hour or two by private taxi or car, then travelling by speedboat for more than one hour, then diving three times.
+Coming from Phuket in the morning means waking up very early (5.00am), travelling an hour or two by private car, then travelling by speedboat for more than one hour, then diving three times.
 It is too stressful and tiring, even if you do everything to make the logistics work and you have a private taxi or your own car.

 How long is the speedboat transfer, and from which pier?